Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

         return primal.sieve_upper_bound(self.sieve)
 ```

-We then do a similar thing for our prime number iterator, converting the
+A similar thing is done for the prime number iterator, converting the
 repetitive `primes_next()` call into a more pythonic iterator with
 `__iter__()`.